ParanoidUser/codewars-handbook/kata/beta/range-merging/README.md

 *range*: an integer range denoted by [a, b], with a and b both included.

 **Challenge**
-Given a **list/array** of even length, whose each pair of number is representing a range, return a sorted list of ranges in the same format, with all overlapping or contiguous ranges **merged**.
+Given a **list/array** of even length, where each pair of number is representing a range, return a sorted list of ranges in the same format, with all overlapping or contiguous ranges **merged**.

 **Examples**